Relief for Renters and Homeowners

 Assistance can be used to pay for:

-- Utilities and home energy arrears; or
+- Future utilities and home energy costs and delinquent payments; or

 - Other expenses related to housing.